josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 ## Look Ma'!
 No Hands!

-The flow that we advocate is sometimes referred to as _late branching_ another term frequently used is _release train_, these concepts assumes that merging branches implicitly means some kind of promotion.
+The flow that we advocate is some times referred to as _late branching_, another term frequently used is _release train_, these concepts assumes that merging branches implicitly means some kind of promotion.
 In general, the target branch is supposed to have a higher quality stamp, than the source branch.
 Such a transition calls for a kind of formal verification procedure.

-It's a flow that is well know from the _benevolent dictator governance model_ that often rule in Open Source communities:
+It's a flow that is well know from the _benevolent dictator governance model_ that often rules in Open Source communities:

 > A contributor who's not a core committer can read code and suggest changes, but can not deliver them due to not having write access to the sacred core.
 Instead the benevolent dictator and his trusted lieutenants accept pull requests, and if they verify the contribution it's merged in.